 - Whatever rum you didn’t use in the frosting, poured generously

-- Fridge.
-Store the cooked meat in an airtight container for up to 4 days.
-The flavor deepens by day two as the sauce absorbs further into the beef.
+- Fridge: Store in an airtight container for up to 4 days.
+The flavor actually intensifies beautifully on day two as the spices mellow into the crumb.

 Dark and stormy gingerbread cake